Yamaha A/V receivers now feature VRR and ALLM for gaming

 How to enjoy VRR and ALLM?

-ALLM, VRR compatible and equipped with HDMI 2.1 connectors, the LG OLED65G2 is ideal for enjoying video games with a Yamaha A/V receiver.
+ALLM and VRR compatible TVs equipped with HDMI 2.1 connectors are ideal for enjoying video games with a Yamaha A/V receiver.

-With ALLM and VRR compatibility, as well as HDMI 2.1 inputs and outputs, Yamaha Aventage A/V receivers are becoming increasingly powerful and meet the needs of the most demanding gamers.
+With ALLM and VRR compatibility, as well as HDMI 2.1 inputs and outputs, Yamaha Aventage A/V receivers are becoming increasingly powerful and meet the needs of the most discerning gamers.

 Share your opinion!